Tommy Nobis: After the NFL

-Tommy Nobis retired from the Falcons after 40 years as a member of the organization, in the front office and on the field.
+Nobis retired from the Falcons after 40 years as a member of the organization, in the front office and on the field.

-Apart from football, Nobis was a co-founder and a Board of Directors member of the Tommy Nobis Center that began in 1976.
+Apart from football, Nobis was a co-founder and a board of directors member of the Tommy Nobis Center that began in 1976.
 The mission of the organization is to develop and provide job training, employment, and vocational support for youth and adults with disabilities and other barriers to employment.
-He won the Joseph P. Kennedy, Jr. award for his work with the Georgia Special Olympics and has been named the NFL Man of the Year.
+He won the Joseph P. Kennedy Jr. award for his work with the Georgia Special Olympics and has been named the NFL Man of the Year.

-Tommy Nobis died on December 13, 2017, at home at age 74, with his wife by his side, after an extended illness.
+Nobis died on December 13, 2017, at home at age 74, with his wife by his side, after an extended illness.
 On January 28, 2019, researchers from Boston University confirmed that Nobis had the most severe form of chronic traumatic encephalopathy.
+He is one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.